What Blinds Are Best For Bifold Doors?

 Many people now have folding doors as a part of their conservatory and orangery.
 They provide an easy way to let light and air into a conservatory during the warmer months.
 This does mean that when buying blinds for a conservatory with a folding door; you need to think about what blinds would best work with the bi-fold system.
 This often leaves people asking: what blinds are best for bifold doors?

-pure™ Pleated Blinds
+pure™ Pleated Blinds for Bifold Doors

 As with pure™ Pleated Blinds, Duette® blinds can also be recess fitted into the frames of the door.
 Duette® Blinds are often used in bi-fold doors due to the extra insulation the honeycomb structure of the fabric provides. and the rectangular shapes of the doors are ideal for the Duette® fabric.
-The main disadvantage of Duette® when compared to our Solar Design™ Pleated fabrics is that, due to the double-layer design of the Duette® fabric, the stack of the blinds will be bigger when they are retracted.
+The main disadvantage of Duette®, when compared to our Solar Design™ Pleated fabrics, is that, due to the double-layer design of the Duette® fabric, the stack of the blinds will be bigger when they are retracted.

-pure™ Pinoleum Blinds
+pure™ Pinoleum Blinds for Bifold Doors

-In the colder months, bi-folding doors can lose a vast amount heat through their metal frames.
+In the colder months, bi-folding doors can lose a vast amount of heat through their metal frames.
 However, combining our large folding door roller blind and individual Duette® blinds or pure™ pleated blinds for each panel; is a great way to keep your room feeling warm this winter.

-Overall, it’s easy to fit blinds into a set of bi-folding doors and have a neat result that doesn’t interfere with the door’s operation.
-If you’re looking to add blinds to your conservatory and it has a set of folding doors, arrange an appointment with a member of our sales team and they will be able to see exactly what type of blinds would be suitable for your doors.
+Overall, it’s easy to fit blinds into a set of bi-folding doors that offer a neat result that doesn’t interfere with the door’s operation.
+If you are wondering what blinds are best for bifold doors, arrange an appointment with a member of our sales team and they will be able to see exactly what type of blinds would be suitable for your doors.